-Beckwood’s hydraulic and servo-electric punching and blanking presses are designed to increase productivity, improve process repeatability, and enhance the overall flexibility of your operation.
-We offer two standard lines for light-duty punching as well as custom designs engineered to your exact specifications.
+Beckwood’s hydraulic and servo-electric punching presses are designed to increase productivity, improve process repeatability, and enhance the overall flexibility of your operation.
+We offer standard hydraulic and servo-electric punch presses for light-duty punching and blanking as well as custom designs with higher tonnages engineered to your exact specifications.
 Punch presses can also be used for blanking applications and can include productivity features like scrap chutes, conveyors, and coil feed systems.

 Breakthrough shock is a byproduct of any punching or blanking operation, but because hydraulic punch presses achieve full tonnage at any point in the stroke, they can be programmed to increase tonnage during the pressing operation and quickly reduce the tonnage once the workpiece is pierced.
 To maintain extreme parallelism despite breakthrough shock, many Beckwood customers also include our proprietary Active Leveling Control (ALC) technology.
 ALC relies on a high-speed motion controller to sense the acceleration of the ram during breakthrough, adjust the axis control valves, and restrain the ram to minimize breakthrough shock.
 Additionally, hydraulic shock dampers can absorb the shock energy without de-rating the press’ capacity or requiring additional tonnage.
 Using both ALC and shock dampers will extend your press’ component life, prevent undue stress on your tooling, and improve your overall uptime.

 Punching vs. Blanking: What’s the Difference?